 To learn more:

 NCNC usually hosts 2 NCA Draft Tests per year, in the late Fall and in the Spring.
-Refer to the Events Listing on the home page and the Club Calendar for details.
+Refer to the Upcoming Events page or view the Club Calendar for details.

 NCNC Draft Seminars

 Participating in a seminar is an excellent way to get your dog started with a cart/wagon or to prepare for a draft test.
 The beginner class covers, carts, harnesses and how to get your dog involved.
 The intermediate class is for graduates from the beginning class.
 It covers sharp turns, negotiating narrows, and teaching your dog to backup.
-Draft Test Preparation helps people train for the NCA Draft Test, but can also be helpful for people training for other breeds? draft tests.
+Draft Test Preparation helps people train for the NCA Draft Test, but can also be helpful for people training for other breeds' draft tests.
 You must pre-register.
-See the Events Listing and Club Calendar for upcoming seminars.
+See the Upcoming Events Page or the Club Calendar for upcoming seminars.